bahaidev/bahaiwritings/README.md

 1. Once implemented, apply `prefer_alias` to Qur'an and Bible

+1. Qur'an

+    1. Re-build based on formatted copies so as not to lose visual distinguishability, e.g., Sale's many superscripts, etc.

 1. Collins

     1. Need to split Collins into own repo? (or describe terms)